nickpunt/NightNight/README.md

 To learn more, see the [Sass guide](https://sass-lang.com/guide).

 ## Requirements
 Any browser extension that overrides stylesheets.

-Chrome and Firefox support this type of extensions, however I don't believe Safari does.
+**Safari** - Built-in support for a single stylesheet override.
+Go to Preferences > Advanced > 'Style sheet' and select the css file you want

+**Chrome, Firefox** - Use a browser extension

 ## Supported Web Apps
 * [Google Docs](https://docs.google.com)